ross102/bots/README.md

 Yarn hardhat deploy --networ goerli
 Yarn hardhat run scripts/setQeueryParams --network goerli
 ```
+You can check an already deployed contract at https://goerli.etherscan.io/address/0x9Eb6dd0D51522a6aece199B77c431995e58697eB

+Calling the contract method requestHumaStatus() initiates a chainlink request.
+And a request is sent to the API endpoint specified

+Call s_usertoverification() this returns the verification status.
+(Approved, completed, pending, rejected etc)

 To verify your identity,

 ```shell
 Cd robots
 Yarn dev
 ```

 Visit localhost:3000 to verify your identity with persona.

+1. Connect with your wallet
+2. Authenticate with moralis+ nextjs Auth and sign your signature
+3. After login you can be able to access the persona flow
+4. Fill in the required details and click submit.
+5. Wait for your verification to be approved.